TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.17.md

 ---

-Now it was in the heart of David my father to build a house for the name of Jehovah, the God of Israel.
+"Now it was in the heart of David my father to build a house for the name of Yahweh, the God of Israel.